 Plantar fasciitis is one of the most common causes of heel pain, resulting from inflammation of the thick band of tissue supporting the arch of the foot.
 It often presents with sharp pain during the first steps in the morning or after long periods of rest.
-With appropriate treatment, many people are able to reduce symptoms and continue with their usual activities.
+With the appropriate plantar fasciitis treatment in Singapore, many people are able to reduce symptoms and continue with their usual activities.

 Ankle/foot